Lionel-Logan/Trixie---AI-Chatbot/README.md

 # Navigate to your project directory
 cd /path/to/your/project

-# Create the README.md file with the detailed content using a heredoc
-cat <<EOF > README.md
 # Trixie - AI-Powered Coding Assistant

 Trixie is an AI-powered Chrome extension and platform designed to enhance your coding skills through real-time guidance, performance tracking, and gamification.